MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1d8--ucmucsi-failure.md

 ---
 title: Bug Check 0x1D8 UCMUCSI_FAILURE
 description: The UCMUCSI_FAILURE bug check has a value of 0x000001D8.
-It indicates that that the UcmUcsi driver has encountered an error.
+It indicates that that the UCSI class extension has encountered an error.
 keywords: ["Bug Check 0x1D8 UCMUCSI_FAILURE", "UCMUCSI_FAILURE"]
 ms.date: 01/11/2019
 topic_type: